 For some patients, though, drug recalls come too late.
 They suffer severe side effects that may cost a veritable fortune to treat.

-If your medication caused unexpected side effects, contact Morris Bart & Associates, LLC in Mobile.
-A personal injury attorney can determine if you have grounds for a claim.
+If your medication caused unexpected side effects, contact Morris Bart LLC personal injury lawyers in Mobile, AL. A personal injury attorney can determine if you have grounds for a claim.
 Call 800-537-8185 to schedule a free initial consultation with one of our personal injury lawyers.

 Read on to learn more about drug recalls: